 Work rounds are run by the senior resident and start at 7 a.m.
 By this time, interns are expected to have reviewed their patients' flow sheets and lab results, examined the patients, and developed a preliminary plan for each patient.
-The patients are then discussed in an organized and thoughtful manner (at times at the bedside).
-Senior residents also present patient-related teaching topics during work rounds.
+The patients are then discussed with the senior residents who provide patient related teaching during work rounds.

 Attending rounds are conducted in a variety of formats.
-On Monday mornings, each ward team has its own general/subspecialty teaching rounds, which may include discussion of newly admitted patients, bedside teaching or a formal lecture on a topic chosen by the team.
-On Tuesday and Thursday mornings, attending rounds are presented in a morning-report format, with all six general ward teams in attendance.
+On Monday mornings, each ward team has its own subspecialty teaching rounds, which may include case-based or bedside teaching or a formal lecture on a topic of the team’s choosing.
+On select Tuesday mornings, attending rounds are led by the General Pediatric and Hospital Medicine ward attendings.

 Morning report is a forum for discussing interesting patients that have been recently admitted to Children's Hospital Los Angeles.
 Various faculty members and the chief residents are in attendance.
 This is an excellent educational conference and opportunity to review the presentation, differential diagnosis and management of both common and unusual pediatric problems.

 Case conference is a weekly, senior-resident led presentation and discussion of an interesting case.
 Audience participation is encouraged in generating a problem list and discussion of differential diagnoses and work-up.
 Pediatric faculty are in attendance to help with the discussion.

 The noon conference series is based on the American Board of Pediatrics content specifications.
 In addition to general and subspecialty pediatric topics, the curriculum includes In Training Exam reviews, health care management, quality improvement sessions, and resident as teacher sessions.
 Journal Clubs are scheduled on a monthly basis during the noon conference hour.
 The program also has a night time curriculum which takes place Saturdays and Sundays.